Sofie Johannesdotter: Crimes

 Shortly after her arrival, the other servants began complaining of Johannesdotter's quarrelsome and antagonistic attitude, as a result of which several of them left.
 Unbeknownst to her employer, she would also frequently steal when she was left unsupervised.

-On October 16, 1869, one of the Stangs' maids, Maren Johannesdatter, died suddenly.
+On 16 October 1869, one of the Stangs' maids, Maren Johannesdatter, died suddenly.
 While her cause of death was initially believed to be from cholera, it would later become known that she had been poisoned with arsenic trioxide, which Johannesdotter had been given as a gift from her sister and had secretly put in Johannesdatter's cup of tea.
-The reason for the murder was never revealed, but it is suspected that Sofie killed her after the two pair got into an argument, and thought she would get rid of her as Maren had just resigned in order to get married.
+The reason for the murder was never revealed, but it is suspected that Sofie killed her after the two got into an argument, and thought she would get rid of her as Maren had just resigned in order to get married.

-On October 12, 1872, Stang's wife, 63-year-old Catharina Elisabeth Foyn Wiel, fell ill with a mysterious illness, from which she succumbed four days later.
+On 12 October 1872, Stang's wife, 63-year-old Catharina Elisabeth Foyn Wiel, fell ill with a mysterious illness, from which she succumbed four days later.
 Johannesdotter had poisoned her with arsenic as well, as Wiel had repeatedly attempted to have her fired, only for her husband to intervene.
 According to some of the other maids, Sofie had told them in private that someone should kill Mrs. Stang.

-On October 10, 1874, Stang finally discovered that Johannesdotter had been stealing from him, and ordered that she be fired.
+On 10 October 1874, Stang finally discovered that Johannesdotter had been stealing from him, and ordered that she be fired.
 In response, he was then poisoned with arsenic put in his barley soup and died the same evening.

-On January 17, 1875, Johannesdotter attempted to poison 16-year-old Mathilde Wiel, a relative of the deceased Mrs. Stang, with arsenic, but the girl managed to survive.
+On 17 January 1875, Johannesdotter attempted to poison 16-year-old Mathilde Wiel, a relative of the deceased Mrs. Stang, with arsenic, but the girl managed to survive.
 According to her confessions, Johannesdotter had been put in charge of nursing the girl back to health after she had caught the flu, but had grown tired and wanted to get rid of her.
 While she survived, Wiel was left with permanent damage from the poisoning.
 She later married a Swedish-American Methodist priest, and wrote several Christian songs until her death in 1903, the most well-known of which is "Si allting til Jesus".

-On February 10, 1875, Johannesdotter gathered her belongings and set the Stang household on fire.
+On 10 February 1875, Johannesdotter gathered her belongings and set the Stang household on fire.
 While the house was burned to the ground, nobody was injured.